Mixed Trend In World Markets

-CANBERA (dpa-AFX) - World market trends remain mixed ahead of the release of the CPI data from the U.S. on Wednesday.
-Anxiety about the Fed's monetary policy and the potential impact of the new administration's policies on inflation and price pressures in the U.S. added to the anxiety.
+CANBERA (dpa-AFX) - Mixed trend prevails in world markets ahead of key earnings updates and economic data releases.
+The latest hints about the interest rate trajectory by the Fed Chair continued to weigh on market sentiment.
+Markets also in the meanwhile wait for monetary policy cues from central bank speakers lined up.
+Minutes of the recent meeting of Reserve Bank of Australia is scheduled for release later in the day.

-Wall Street Futures edged lower.
-European benchmarks are trading deep in the red.
-Asian benchmarks also closed on a negative note.
+Wall Street Futures are directionless.
+European benchmarks are trading mostly lower.
+Asian benchmarks closed on a mixed note.

-The Dollar Index continued to surge.
-Bond yields are moving mixed.
-Crude oil prices recorded mild gains amidst the OPEC monthly report revising down the global oil demand growth forecast for 2024.
-Gold extended losses amidst the dollar's strength.
-Cryptocurrencies rallied while Bitcoin touched a fresh peak, stopping short of breaching $90k.
+The Dollar Index edged up.
+Bond yields mostly hardened.
+Concerns over tensions between Russia and Ukraine lifted crude oil prices.
+Gold staged an emphatic rally amidst a pause in Dollar's gains.
+Cryptocurrencies are trading mixed.

-According to the CME Group's FedWatch Tool, the likelihood of a quarter-point Fed rate cut in December is at 68.5 percent whereas 31.5 percent expect a pause by the Fed.
-Here is a snapshot of the major world markets at this hour.
+The CME FedWatch tool shows the likelihood of a quarter-point Fed rate cut in December at 62 percent and the probability of a pause at 38 percent.

 Stock Indexes: